top of page

 • Wash your hair the night before, DO NOT put any conditioner in your hair.

-• If you want to optimize your installation, start using a dreadlock shampoo from Dollylocks a couple of weeks before your install.
+• If you want to optimize your installation, start using a dreadlock shampoo a couple of weeks before your install.
 Again, no conditioner as it will cause your locks to slip and shorten your wearing period.

 Things to think about